 A commonly known fact is that sleep is an essential part of our well-being.
-Many deprived from a good-night's sleep will complain about a headache the next morning, but dealing with sleeplessness night after night can have serious negative effects on one's physical and mental health.
+Many deprived of a good night's sleep will complain about a headache the following day, but dealing with sleeplessness night after night can have serious adverse effects on one's physical and mental health.

-Studies show that these age-related changes can affect circadian rhythms, and lead to insufficient absorption and retention of certain minerals, such as magnesium which plays an important role in sleep regulation.
+Studies show that these age-related changes can affect circadian rhythms and lead to insufficient absorption and retention of certain minerals, such as magnesium which plays a vital role in sleep regulation.

-This mineral can be found in foods like spinach, chard, black beans, figs, avocado, almonds, just to name a few.
+This mineral can be found in foods like spinach, chard, black beans, figs, avocado, and almonds, to name a few.
 Once it enters the body, it helps calcium attach to bones.
-However, in order to do that, it actually has to remove some of the calcium from the muscles, which in turn leads to their relaxation.
+However, to do that, it has to remove some of the calcium from the muscles, which in turn leads to their relaxation.